siddharthborderwala/spruce_test/README.md

 ```
 The verifier will start on http://127.0.0.1:3000 by default.

-2. **Generate Keys** (if not already done):
+2. **Generate Keys**:
 ```bash
 cargo run --bin keygen
 ```
 This will generate RSA key pairs in the configured keys directory.
+This will also register the public key with the verifier.

 3. **Run the Holder**:
 ```bash
 cargo run --bin holder
 ```

 The holder will:
 - Connect to the verifier
 - Request a nonce